-Please note: all persons nominated as in management or control are those listed on the export licence.
+Note: All persons nominated as in management or control are those listed on the export licence.

 2.4 Element 3: People management and training

 Employees meet the requirements of a competent person, and are able to perform the tasks they are required to perform.